-BMO Capital Markets operates in a highly competitive environment and our businesses face a diverse range of competitors.
-With approximately 2,800 professionals in 33 locations around the world, including 19 offices in North America, BMO Capital Markets works proactively with clients to provide innovative ideas and tailored financial solutions.
-Our success is based on a highly integrated, client-focused North American capital markets business with a well-diversified platform and business mix - by sector, geography, product and currency.
+BMO Capital Markets operates in a highly competitive environment and its businesses face a diverse range of competitors.
+With approximately 2,700 professionals in 35 locations around the world, including 22 offices in North America, BMO Capital Markets works proactively with clients, aiming to be their valued financial partner - leveraging people, innovative solutions, and capital to help them achieve their goals.
+BMO Capital Markets' success is based on a highly integrated, client-focused North American capital markets business with a well-diversified platform and business mix - by sector, geography, product and currency.
 This includes a strong, scalable and relevant U.S. business, and strong risk management and regulatory compliance practices.